7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

               [ConnPid, Headers]).
 ```

 You also need to add a special websocket handler to cowboy.
-A handler is actually a module, and inside the module you are required to define an `init/2` function.
-You can read about cowboy handlers in general [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/handlers/) and websocket handlers in particular [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/ws_handlers/).

 Switch to the terminal window where cowboy is running--the window should be displaying the prompt:

 `(hello_erlang@127.0.0.1)1>`